jorgensandhaug/Autobook/README.md

 ## Support and Feedback

-For support, feedback, or any questions, please feel free to reach out to us at sandhaug.investment@gmail.com.
+For support, feedback, or any questions, please feel free to reach out to us at jorgen.sandhaug@gmail.com

-## Website creation
-The website could be structured with three different parts in the vertical layout.
-The first part could be just like some short copy aka marketing with a picture of the book and the title and also a buy now button.
-Then the next one could be a bit more in depth with the summary of the book and or some more marketing stuff.
-Maybe also with a generated image or something.
-Then the last page just like a new link to buy now with some other stuff.
-We could potentially also add some fake user reviews.